 1. Keep on stretching

 What you need to do is keep on stretching and exercising.
 Eat a hearty (and healthy) meal within the house after the race and go out on a long and nice walk, about three hours after the run.
-Hydrate evenly throughout the day and top the evening off with a light exercise - possibly a yoga session or Pilates.
+Hydrate evenly throughout the day and top the evening off with a light exercise - possibly a restorative yoga session or light stretching.

 2. Prioritize active over passive recovery

 You need to optimize your half marathon recovery plan before the main event and know how to properly feed your muscles after the legs have settled.
 Just like with most major important regiments, this one also entails a rough outline of what to eat.

 3. The right food will heal you